MrJoy27/ENSAI-2A-projet-info/README.md

 - Runs pylint

 If score < 7.5, the pipeline fails
-You can follow CI progress on GitHub under the *Actions* tab.
+You can follow CI progress on GitHub under the *Actions* tab